Online Decision Making for Trading Wind Energy: Abstract

-This paper proposes and develops a new algorithm for trading wind energy in electricity markets, within an online learning and optimization framework.
+{We propose and develop a new algorithm for trading wind energy in electricity markets, within an online learning and optimization framework.
 In particular, we combine a component-wise adaptive variant of the gradient descent algorithm with recent advances in the feature-driven newsvendor model.
-This results in an online offering approach capable of leveraging data-rich environments, while adapting to non-stationary characteristics of energy generation and electricity markets, and with minimal computational burden.
-The performance of our approach is analyzed based on several numerical experiments, showing both better adaptability to non-stationary uncertain parameters and significant economic gains.
+This results in an online offering approach capable of leveraging data-rich environments, while adapting to the nonstationary characteristics of energy generation and electricity markets, also with a minimal computational burden.
+The performance of our approach is analyzed based on several numerical experiments, showing both better adaptability to nonstationary uncertain parameters and significant economic gains.

 }

 \keywords{Decision making under uncertainty, Online learning, Electricity market, Newsvendor model}